NAU’s student-produced newspaper

 The student journalists who make up The Lumberjack’s Executive Board started as writers before moving into leadership positions through their hard work, passion, talent, and understanding of journalism best practices.
 The positions on the Executive Board are Editor in Chief, Managing Editor, Print Chief, Copy Chief, and Director of Digital Content.
 Each position has a defined role and each student’s efforts contribute to overall success of The Lumberjack as a news operation.

-Members of the Spring 2021 Lumberjack Executive Board Accordion Closed
+Members of the Fall 2021 Lumberjack Editorial Board Accordion Closed

 Position: Editor in Chief